Ring Around the Ring of KerryBy Rick Steves

-One of Ireland's most popular destinations is the Iveragh Peninsula — known to shamrock-lovers everywhere as "The Ring of Kerry."
+One of Ireland's most popular destinations is the Iveragh Peninsula — known to shamrock lovers everywhere as the "Ring of Kerry."
 The Ring, lassoed by a winding coastal road through a mountainous, lake-splattered region, is undeniably scenic.
 Visitors since Victorian times have been drawn to this evocative chunk of the Emerald Isle, where mysterious ancient ring forts stand sentinel on mossy hillsides.

-Between Muckross House and Kenmare is a scenic mountainous chunk of Killarney National Park (great views at Moll's Gap) and the Kissane Sheep Farm, a real working farm that offers demonstrations of hands-on sheep shearing and expert sheepherding.
+Between Muckross House and Kenmare is a scenic mountainous chunk of Killarney National Park (great views at Moll's Gap) and the Kissane Sheep Farm, a real working farm that offers demonstrations of sheep shearing and expert sheepherding.
 Call ahead to arrange an hour's visit.
 You'll be wowed by the intelligence of the family dogs.

 The laid-back town of Sneem (yup, funny name) is worth a stop.
 The square on the east side of town is called South Square and the one on the west is called North Square.
 When it comes to giving directions, the Irish march to their own beat.

 Stop at Staigue Fort, an imposing sight rising out of a desolate high valley.
-The circular drystone walls were built sometime between 500 B.C. and A.D.
-300 without the aid of mortar or cement.
+The circular drystone walls were built sometime between 500 BC and AD 300 without the aid of mortar or cement.
 About 80 feet across, with walls 12 feet thick at the base and up to 25 feet high, this brutish structure would have taken a hundred men six months to complete.
 It's thought that during times of tribal war, locals used the fort as a refuge, bringing their valuable cattle inside to protect them from rustlers.

-Approaching Portmagee, you'll see the striking silhouette of the island of Skellig Michael.
+Approaching Portmagee, you'll see the striking silhouette of the spikey, desolate, and tiny island of Skellig Michael.
 Visit the Skellig Experience Centre, which tells the story of the island — the Holy Grail of Irish monastic island settlements.
 During the so-called "Dark Ages," its monks helped preserve literacy and sacred texts.
 Hardy hikers can take a boat to the island and hike 600 vertical feet up to the monastic ruins.